mathLab/PyGeM/README.md

 ```bash
 >  docker pull docker.io/pygemdocker/pygem:latest
 ```
 Docker will pull the latest tag of the image pygemdocker/pygem from docker.io.
-The download is around 1.3GB.
+The download is around 3.246 GB.
 The  image is a great place to start experimenting with PyGeM and includes all dependencies already compiled for you.
 Once the download is complete you can start PyGeM for the first time.
 Just run:
 ```bash
 >  docker run -ti  pygemdocker/pygem:latest